Gambling and online casinos in Eswatini

 Online gambling in Eswatini is in its infancy.

-for issuing digital licenses and regulating online operators.
+Since 2021, Eswatini Gaming Board has been developing a regulatory framework for issuing digital licenses and regulating online operators.

-For now, online betting and casinos are available through- international platforms licensed in neighboring countries (South Africa, Mozambique, Mauritius),
+At the moment, online betting and casinos are available through international platforms licensed in neighboring countries (South Africa, Mozambique, Mauritius), as well as local operators with temporary permits.

 Popular destinations:- sports betting (football, rugby, tennis, cricket);